monkin77/LPOO-Terrarius/docs/README.md

 ### Game Loop Pattern

 #### Problem in Context
-We needed a way to faithfully process input and actions without depending on the CPU's clock while also rendering the game as fast as possible, so the player gets an experience as smooth as his computer allows him
+We needed a way to faithfully update the game without depending on the CPU's clock while also rendering images as fast as possible, so the player gets an experience as smooth as his computer allows him

 ### The Pattern
-The pattern (and further explanation) used for this pattern can be found in the following website, in the *Play Catch up* and *Stuck in the Middle* sections:
+The pattern (and further explanation) used can be found in the following website, in the *Play Catch up* section:

 https://gameprogrammingpatterns.com/game-loop.html